This post may contain affiliate links. Please read our disclosure policy.

 To cut cabbage into wedges, start by removing any loose or damaged outer leaves.
 Cut the cabbage head in half through the core, then cut each half into quarters.
 For smaller wedges, slice each quarter in half again.
 Leave the core intact to hold the wedges together during cooking.

 I hope you love this recipe as much as I do.
-I know part of it is nostalgia, yet it’s also just a good dish!
-If you’re looking for more ways to easily incorporate veggies into your meals then check out some of these great options:
+If you’re looking for more ways to easily incorporate cabbage into your diet, then check out some of these great options:

 Roasted Cabbage Wedges